apache/incubator-retired-pirk/releasing.md

 1. `mvn clean release:clean`
 2. `mvn release:prepare -Psigned_release -Darguments="-DskipTests"`
-* You will be promted to answer the following questions:
+* You will be prompted to answer the following questions:
 * What is the release version for "Apache Pirk (incubating) Project"? *Answer:* `<new release version>-incubating`
 * What is SCM release tag or label for "Apache Pirk (incubating) Project"? *Answer:* Accept the default
 * What is the new development version for "Apache Pirk (incubating) Project"? *Answer:* Accept the default